mohamedelshorbagy/node-boilerplate/Readme.md

 ## Description

-A Command Line Interface for Nodejs Boilerplates
+A Command Line Interface for Creating Nodejs Boilerplates

 ## Installiation

-To install node-boilerplate from npm, run:
+To install node-create-boilerplate from npm, run:
 ```
-npm i -g node-boilerplate
+npm i -g node-create-boilerplate
 ```

 Or: